Manual for WebCVTree v4

 7. Standalone CVTree 3.x was written by Guanghong Zuo

-8. Web Server CVTree v4 was written by Guanghong Zuo
+9. Web Server CVTree v4 was written by Guanghong Zuo

 6 Acknowledgements

-The CVTree project has been supported by National Basic Research Project of China (973 Programs No. 2007CB814800 and No. 2013CB834100), and by the State Key Laboratory of Applied Surface Physics and Department of Physics, Fudan University.
+The CVTree project has been supported by National Basic Research Project of China (973 Programs No. 2007CB814800 and No. 2013CB834100), and the Wenzhou institute, University of Chinese Academy of Sciences (Grant No. WIUCASQD2021042).

 Reference